java licensing

 Under the new pricing model, what is the processor limit for installing and running the Java SE Universal Subscription Program(s)?

 Under the new Java SE Universal Subscription model, the installation limit is 50,000 processors.
-An additional license is required if usage exceeds this number, excluding those on desktop and laptop computers.
+If usage exceeds this number, an additional license is required, excluding those on desktop and laptop computers.